onetep-devel/tutorials/source/T12_pentacene_embedding.rst

 should be the same as the first line of the ``species_ngwf_regions`` block.
 For more details, see the LR-TDDFT documentation.

 Run this calculation -- this may take some time.
-..
-   You should find that the lowest energy excitation is ????.
-If you compare this to the
-results in Prentice [Prentice2022]_, you can see that the result is very close to the experimental value of 2.09 eV.
+If you compare this to the results in Prentice [Prentice2022]_, you can see that the result is very close to the experimental value of 2.09 eV.